Do you know that you can buy up to $50,000 of term life insurance from a company that has no height and weight requirement at all?

-Companies like American Amicable, American National, Foresters, 5 Star and SBLI can be competitive if you don’t want to have an exam.
+Companies like American Amicable, American National, Foresters, 5 Star and SBLI can be competitive if you don’t want to have a medical exam.

 Just keep in mind that all of these no exam life insurance companies can order medical records prior to making you an offer or if there is a death claim made in first 2 policy years.

 So if you intend to apply to a "no exam" insurance company, be honest about your actual height/weight at the time you apply.

 This way, you should have no problem getting approved and so that your beneficiary doesn’t have any problem when filing a death claim.